xiwcx/sass-intro/README.md

 ### Best Practices

+*The longer this gets the more I think it would go better after Compass*

 - Two layer abstraction
 - Populate your extends with a mixin (rwd gotcha)
+- Partials for code organization and mental sanity
+    - It's easier to wrap your head around what this code should do and avoid spreading rules around the css file if you wall it in with a partial.
+- Remember: DON'T EDIT THE CSS
+    - All people working on a project need to buy in to sass
+    - Junk file for the bits and pieces, people who don't know scss

 Pretty exhausting to write and maintain your own library.
 Sass is extensible.
 There are a few libraries built on top of it, but we're going to focus on

 ## Compass

-There are libraries built on top of SASS.
+- SASS is extensible with libraries.
 The two most popular are Compass and Bourbon.
+- Compass is more than just a collection of prebuilt mixins
+- It's the defacto standard.
+People build on Sass *and* Compass.
-Compass is the clear winner and that’s what we’ll be talking about today.
+- It's the clear winner and what we’ll be talking about today.

 ### What does it offer?

 -  prebuilt mixins and functions for CSS3
 -  shortcuts: link colors
+-  Compass Watch
+-  config.rb
+-  Easy way to bundle extensions and extend further

+*RWRW Have a date, have to run!
+Will continue later tonight.*

 ### What makes it different?